 Strategic email marketing has been proven time and time again to be an extremely effective way to grow a business.
 And if you’re not convinced, then you might be doing something wrong.

 In fact, there are several common mistakes people make while sending emails that seem minor but can have disastrous effects.

-It’s important to realize that there is no perfect email template, but there are some mistakes that should be avoided at all costs.
+It’s important to realize that while there’s no perfect email, there are mistakes that should be avoided at all costs.
 We’ve compiled five of the most common mistakes business owners make when crafting and implementing an email marketing strategy.

 Too Many Words

 A classic mistake in email marketing is using too many words and having too much text per email.
-People are overloaded with emails everyday, so trying to pull them in with long form copy simply isn’t effective — when your email recipients see how many words are on an email, they are more likely to ignore or even delete it than to check out the information.
+People are overloaded with emails everyday, so trying to pull them in with long form copy simply isn’t effective.
+When your email recipients see an overwhelming amount of text on an email, they’re more likely to ignore or even delete it than to check out the information.